 Who was supervising the aid that was to be given to poor widows?
 The official response of the Twelve to the complaint, "It would not be right for us to neglect the ministry of the word of God in order to wait on tables," leaves the impression that they'd previously distanced themselves from the ongoing work of charity.
 Believers had left proceeds from the sale of land and property at the Twelve's feet (Acts 4:36–37; 5:1–2), but the task of buying necessities for the poor and distributing them apparently fell to others.
 Perhaps, instead of operating a central relief station where widows could come for needed help, they'd been working in a more haphazard manner.
-The men closest to the apostles, such as members of the 120 (that we covered on Week 5), used their own observations (or news from the grapevine) to determine who needed help, and they responded accordingly.
+The men closest to the apostles, such as members of the 120 (that we covered on this summary page of Acts 2:37–47), used their own observations (or news from the grapevine) to determine who needed help, and they responded accordingly.

 But because most of these men were Hebrews, their charitable endeavors had two serious flaws.
 First, the language barrier between Grecians and Hebrews kept the grapevine from efficiently transmitting information about Greek widows to Hebrew aid-givers.
 Second, because the Greek widows came from families that in the past had operated successful businesses in the larger world, and that might even have attained a higher level of education, they didn't necessarily look poor to the Hebrews.
 Judging by their dress and manners, the Hebrews might have assumed that they were still well-to-do.

 But widows returning to Judea had become a financial blow to their families.
 They'd left their means of livelihood in a foreign country; it was difficult to set up a new profitable business in the midst of established competitors.
 If they planned to live on funds saved for retirement, such funds were diminishing or already gone.
 As strangers in the land, they had few personal ties on whom to call when they needed help.